PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 Typically, one or two months is allowed for comments, though this may be extended if a submission is particularly contentious or hasn't received enough feedback for the Committee to feel comfortable making a decision.
 * When the Committee closes the comment period, the Author should update the RFC and Pull Request with a new commit to address the comments.
 * The Committee shall vote to merge or reject the RFC.
+Note: the Comittee may be slower to respond to RFCs where the Author has indicated that they do not plan to implement the RFC.

 ### Draft-Accepted